projectnessie/nessie-demos/README.md

 ### Flink

-Flink version is set in Binder at `docker/binder/postBuild` and for unit tests in `notebooks/tox.ini`.
-Currently, Iceberg supports only 1.12.1
+Flink version is set in Binder at `docker/binder/requirements_flink.txt`.
+Currently, Iceberg supports only `1.12.1`.

 ### Hadoop

 Hadoop libs are used by flink and currently specified in `docker/utils/__init__.py` only.
-We use 2.10.1 with Flink.
+We use `2.10.1` with Flink and Hive.

 ### Hive